 |SLS||SLS is suitable for printing functional snap-fit prototypes or end use parts that will be opened and closed many times.
 For maximum tear resistance consider using an SLS Nylon.|

 |Material Jetting||Good strength and elasticity combined with high resolution details makes Material Jetting good for snap-fit applications.
 Durable resin (PP-like) and Digital ABS are the most common materials for snap-fits because of their toughness and flexibility.|

 - Implement good design practices that reduce stress (fillets, build direction and locating lugs) and strain (tapered profiles, cantilever width)

-- Use a 0.5mm tolerance for FDM snap fit connections and a 0.3mm for all other printing methods.
+- Use a 0.5mm tolerance for FDM snap-fit connections and 0.3mm for all other 3D printing processes.

 - SLS Nylon is best suited for snap-fit connections due to its tear resistance.

-- General purpose plastics are ideal for low cost prototype confirmation but are typically lower in strength than SLS or Polyjet materials and are not suited for applications where the connection will be opened and closed repeatedly.
+- Prototyping plastics are ideal for design confirmation but are typically lower in strength than SLS or Material Jetting materials and are not suited for applications where the connection will be opened and closed repeatedly.